drivechain-project/drivechain.info/faq/index.md

 In fact, because Drivechain is asymmetric (in that the child sidechain is subordinate to the parent mainchain), the mainchains cannot be harmed even by the *success* of their sidechains.
 Since Bitcoin Core would be the patriarch of this family of sidechains, Core would be the safest chain of them all.

 ### Why does drivechain allow miners to deny the creation of a given sidechain?
 Are you against permissionless innovation?
-Are you a BitMain shill?? ### {#categorial-control}
+Are you a BitMain shill?? ### {#categorical-control}

 Unlike other projects, drivechain explicitly aims to allow miners to censor certain types of smart contract.
 I call this feature **"categorical control"**.
 Simple-minded people misinterpret this design goal as an affront to permissionless innovation -- "After all", they think, "if miners can censor a type of smart contract, how can it be a permissionless system?".